 - Shade always covers most of the park thanks to the lovely nature and trees around, so it is green, cool on hot days, and secluded; it never feels busy, you don’t have to worry about traffic, and there’s lots to exploring to be had!

 What is your favourite local park?
-Read this post to find more outdoors things to do!
+While you’re here, have a read this post to find more outdoors things to do!

 Thanks for reading! 🙂